0xKitsune/sstan/README.md

 # Usage
 Now that you have sstan installed, you can use the `sstan` command from anywhere in your terminal.
 By default, sstan looks for a `./contracts` directory and analyzes every file within the folder.
 If you would like to specify the directory sstan should use, you can pass the `--path` flag (ex. `sstan --path <path_to_dir>`).

-In the default configuration, sstan runs analysis for every [currently included Optimization, Vulnerability and QA](https://github.com/0xKitsune/sstan#currently-identified-optimizations-vulnerabilities-and-qa), however if you would like to run analysis for select patterns, you can create a `.toml` file for your custom configuration.
+In the default configuration, sstan runs analysis for every [currently included optimization, vulnerability and QA pattern](https://github.com/0xKitsune/sstan#currently-identified-optimizations-vulnerabilities-and-qa), however if you would like to run analysis for select patterns, you can create a `.toml` file for your custom configuration.
 Check out the [default sstan.toml configuration](https://github.com/0xKitsune/sstan/blob/main/sstan.toml) for reference.
 After creating a custom `.toml` file, make sure to pass the `--toml` flag when running sstan (ex. `sstan --toml <path_to_toml_file>`).

-Once sstan runs its analysis, a report will be generated and output as `sstan_report.md`.
+Once sstan runs its analysis, a JSON report will be generated and output to .

 At any point you can use `sstan --help` to see a list of all commands and options.